Crossed fused renal ectopia

-It results as a consequence of abnormal renal ascent in embryogenesis with fusion of the kidneys within the pelvis.
-It is thought to occur in the first trimester, at around 4th-8th week of fetal life (In a normal situation the kidney reaches its appropriate position at L2 level at the end of the 2nd month).
+It results as a consequence of abnormal renal ascent in embryogenesis with the fusion of the kidneys within the pelvis.
+It is thought to occur in the first trimester, at around 4th-8th week of fetal life (in a normal situation the kidney reaches its appropriate position at the L2 level at the end of the 2nd month).

 Some evidence supports that an abnormally situated umbilical artery prevents normal cephalic migration.
 Another theory is that the ureteric bud crosses to the opposite side and induces nephron formation in the contralateral metanephric blastema.
 The result is a single renal mass with two collecting systems being located on one side of the abdomen.

-Normal ascent of the kidneys is required for formation of the extraperitoneal peri-renal fascial planes and therefore ectopia (or renal agenesis) results in failure of development of fascial layers in the flanks on the side not occupied by renal tissue.
-The lack of restraining fascia leads to possible malposition of bowel into the extra-peritoneal fat of the empty renal fossa and relaxation of mesenteric supports for bowel loops in this region.
+The normal ascent of the kidneys is required for the formation of the extraperitoneal perirenal fascial planes and therefore ectopia (or renal agenesis) results in failure of development of fascial layers in the flanks on the side not occupied by renal tissue.
+The lack of restraining fascia leads to possible malposition of bowel into the extraperitoneal fat of the empty renal fossa and relaxation of mesenteric supports for bowel loops in this region.

 Left-to-right ectopy is thought to be three times more common.